kushshah289/Resume/README.md

       \resumeItemListEnd

     \resumeSubheading
-      {NYU College of Art and Science, IT Department}{New York, NY}
+      {IT Department, NYU College of Art and Science}{New York, NY}
       {Web Developer}{Feb 2017 and May 2017}
       \resumeItemListStart
         \item
           {Redesigned the NYU CAS’s cohort website to improve the UI and make the registration process intuitive for the new NYU students.
-Used AJAX and Javascript along with jQuery.}
+Used AJAX and Javascript along with jQuery.
+They website was able to load in 20\% less time.}
       \resumeItemListEnd

     \resumeSubheading